+To demonstrate that the method is not specific to particle physics, a second validation uses the CIFAR-10 animal image dataset~\cite{cif} (Figs.~\ref{fig:RGCat} and~\ref{fig:RGDog}), with cat images cast as the reference class (``background'') and dog images as the target class (``signal'').
+The protected observable $x$ is an image color score and the classifier $y$ is a CNN trained on the raw images — a setup that has no particle physics content whatsoever, confirming that the method requires only a reference sample and a scalar observable pair $(x, y)$.
-The network architecture accepts $32\times32$ matrices in three RGB channels, with three convolutional layers (stride 3, pooling 2, no padding), followed by a single dense layer.

-Both image categories are separated into training samples of 3000 events and validation samples of 3000 events.
-The training sample serves as the defining background sample.
+The network accepts $32\times32$ RGB matrices, with three convolutional layers (stride 3, pooling 2, no padding) followed by a single dense layer, trained with TensorFlow~\cite{tensorflow2015-whitepaper}.
+Both categories are split into 3000 training and 3000 validation events; the training set serves as the defining background sample.

-Observable $x$ represents image color content—i.e. expecting more orange cats than orange dogs.
-To avoid excessive complexity in this toy example, the "color" observable is defined through brute force.
-Each image is represented as a color histogram in the red-green (orange) plane (Figs.~\ref{fig:RGCat} and \ref{fig:RGDog}).
-A separate CNN classifier is trained using these color histograms-this other (and worse performing) classifier will be the "color" observable.
-Classifier ($y$) and "color" observable ($x$) distributions appear in Fig.~(\ref{fig:CD_Y}).
-Both $x$ and $y$ bounds are $\langle 0, 1 \rangle$.

-"Color" observable and classifier independence means selecting cat images with dog-like color profiles will not increase false positive classifier decisions.
+The color observable $x$ is constructed as follows.
+Each image is represented as a color histogram in the red--green plane (Figs.~\ref{fig:RGCat} and~\ref{fig:RGDog}).
+A separate CNN is trained on these color histograms; its scalar output serves as $x$.
+Classifier $y$ and color observable $x$ are shown in Fig.~\ref{fig:CD_Y}; both lie in $[0, 1]$.
+Requiring $\gamma \perp\!\!\!\perp x$ means that selecting images with an atypical color profile for their class will not bias the classifier output.

-To obtain statistically independent classifiers, IRGI and KDE techniques are applied with varying free parameters to find optimal values.
-Unlike the previous case, resolution power changes are monitored.
-Figure~(\ref{fig:CD_DA}) shows modified classifiers as points in the DCC/AUC plane, with goals of minimizing DCC while maximizing AUC.
-For IRGI, $d$ takes values $(1, 2, 3, 4)$, achieving lowest DCC for $d = 4$.
-For KDE, $\sigma_r$ ranges from $e^{-9}$ to $e^2$ (logarithmic scale), achieving lowest DCC for $\sigma_r \approx 0.09$.
+To obtain decorrelated classifiers, IRGI and KDE are applied with varying free parameters.
+Unlike the purely synthetic case, changes in discriminating power (AUC) are also monitored.
+Fig.~\ref{fig:CD_DA} shows the modified classifiers in the DCC/AUC plane.
+For IRGI, $d \in \{1, 2, 3, 4\}$; the lowest DCC is achieved at $d = 4$.
+For KDE, $\sigma_r$ ranges from $e^{-9}$ to $e^{2}$ (logarithmic spacing); the optimal value is $\sigma_r \approx 0.09$.

-Figure~(\ref{fig:CD_ROC}) presents ROC curves for the baseline classifier, IRGI-modified classifier $\gamma_4$, and KDE-modified classifier $\gamma_{0.09}$.
-Minimal AUC differences are observed—classification power decreases only marginally.
-DCC minimization is suboptimal compared to the previous example, expected given the two-orders-smaller dataset.
+Fig.~\ref{fig:CD_ROC} presents ROC curves for the baseline classifier, IRGI-modified $\gamma_4$, and KDE-modified $\gamma_{0.09}$.
+The AUC decrease is marginal in both cases.
+DCC minimization is less complete than in the synthetic example, as expected for a dataset two orders of magnitude smaller.

-Figure~(\ref{fig:GK}) shows "cat images" background and "dog images" signal samples represented by the "color" observable and classifiers rendered quasi-independent through IRGI and KDE, respectively.
+Fig.~\ref{fig:GK} shows the cat and dog samples in the color-observable versus quasi-independent classifier plane for both implementations.